TheCat-In-TheClouds/MAGD271/README.md

 Software development platforms, like any technology, exist in a highly competitive and volatile field.
 Recent news regarding Flash necessitates a rapid shift in this course's content toward other platforms for creating and sharing new media.

-Increasingly, creative coders are required to work not in one specific software package or programming language, but to master a variety of APIs and frameworks which link together persistent data, hardware, and model-view-controllers.
+Increasingly, creative coders are required to work not in one specific software package or programming language, but to master a variety of Application Program Interfaces (APIs) and frameworks which link together persistent data, hardware, and model-view-controllers.
 All this must be done while retaining and applying universal design principles.

 The _management_ of this instability inherent to creative coding practice will be the theme of this course.
 While in MAGD 150 students may have been encouraged to view Processing as a "beginner's" language, this course will encourage them to reconceive of it as a framework, maintained by a living community, which spans several underlying programming languages (Java, JavaScript) and which evolves in parallel with the hardware framework Arduino.

-Students will use Processing as a launch pad for data visualization and manipulation based on standard formats (XML, JSON and CSV); as an environment to review animation concepts from a programming standpoint; as a simulation of naturally occurring algorithms; as a transferrable philosophy of creating visuals which can be applied to browser-based canvases; and as a means to extend user interactivity beyond the mouse, keyboard and game controller.
+Students will use Processing as a launch pad for data visualization and manipulation based on standard formats (XML, JSON and CSV); as an environment to review animation concepts from a programming standpoint; as a simulation of naturally occurring algorithms; as a transferable philosophy of creating visuals which can be applied to browser-based canvases; and as a means to extend user interactivity beyond the mouse, keyboard and game controller.

 ### Course Objectives